aranasaurus/blog/contents/articles/it-begins/index.md

 template: article.jade
 ---

 After attending [the Realtime Conference](http://2013.realtimeconf.com/) this weekend, I came home bursting with inspiration to get my online identity reclaimed.
+There were several talks about this topic, but [Amber Case's](http://caseorganic.com) [The Open Web and the Opportunity of Now](http://caseorganic.com/notes/2013/10/22/2/realtimeconf-indieweb-ownyourdata) sums it up quite nicely.
+You should watch it!

-And this is the start of that.
+This is the start of my venture into the Indie Web.

 ## What next?